-Homemade applesauce is easy to make on the stove, in a slow cooker, or the microwave.
+Homemade applesauce is easy to make on a stove, in a slow cooker, or even in a microwave.
 Use a variety of apples for a bushel of flavor!
-Check the Cook’s Tips for seasoning ideas.
-Serve applesauce for breakfast or a snack or as a sauce with pork chops.
+Check the Cook's Tips for seasoning ideas.
+Serve applesauce for breakfast, a snack, or alongside pork chops.
 For a dessert treat, stir in your favorite caramel sauce and serve over vanilla ice cream.

-- 3 lb apples, peeled, cored,and sliced or chopped
+- 3 pounds apples, peeled, cored, and chopped

 - Pinch of salt

-- Toss apples with lemon juice.
-Place in a large, heavy pot.
-Add cider, sugar, cinnamon, and salt.
-Place over medium high heat, cover, and bring to a boil.
-Reduce heat to a simmer and cook for 15 minutes or until apples are tender.
+- Reduce heat.
+Simmer 15 minutes or until apples are tender.
 (Be careful!
 Applesauce splatters may be hot.)
 If sauce is too thin, continue to cook, uncovered, until reduced.
 Taste and add more sugar and cinnamon, as desired.
-Remove and discard cinnamon stick, if used.

 - Serve warm or transfer to a covered container and chill.
 Serve chunky or coarsely mash with a potato masher.
 For a smooth sauce, whirl cooked, cooled applesauce in a food processor.

 - Try other sweet spices in your applesauce - a pinch or two of nutmeg, cardamom, allspice, or cloves.
 For something different, try adding a star anise, freshly grated ginger, or a teaspoon of vanilla extract.